NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 When a start or end time is outside the time range of a so called animation sampler controlling the interpolation of the values, the animation is clamped to the value at the respective sampler's minimum or maximum time.

 While the animations are stopped, the `Time` slider can be used to scrub through the animation time range.

+The `Time Scale` slider allows to slow down the time based animation.

 ![Animations Frame](./gui_animations_frame.png)